Le beau Serge - Claude Chabrol - Gérard Blain - Jean-Claude Brialy - Serge - François Bayon

 Le beau Serge - Claude Chabrol - Jean-Claude Brialy - Claude Cerval - François Bayon - priest - church

 Such extreme ambiguity could devolve into ambivalence if the film were simply refusing to take sides, but in Le beau Serge the point lies elsewhere.
 Instead of drawing lessons from its characters’ faults and virtues, it affirms the near impossibility of doing so.
 It’s ambiguous because life is ambiguous.
 The film is an attack on the unwarranted simplicity of religious and social morality.
 Once we appreciate how complicated life is, we should have the foundation for a new idea of justice that excludes moral judgments.
-If nothing else, Le beau Serge creates the ground for Chabrol’s many later films that are preoccupied above all with justice, combined with an appreciation for the paradoxes in people’s motives and behavior.
+If nothing else, Le beau Serge lays the ground for Chabrol’s many later films that are preoccupied above all with justice, combined with an appreciation for the paradoxes in people’s motives and behavior.

 In his analysis of Le beau Serge, critic Robin Wood compares it to Hitchcock’s Shadow of a Doubt, another film about a sophisticated city dweller’s disruptive reunion with people from his past in a small ordinary community.
-His comparison focuses on the extensive doubling in both films, and it steers his analysis off track because the similarity is ultimately superficial.
+His comparison focuses on the extensive doubling in both films, but it steers his analysis off track because the similarity is ultimately superficial.
 The two films have drastically different aims, and Hitchcock’s use of doubling is not as unique as Wood seems to think it is.
 Still, Wood is perceptive about the symmetry in Chabrol’s film.
 It’s built around two friends the same age from Sardent, one who wanted to leave and one who did.
 They’re paired respectively with half-sisters Yvonne and Marie, and each also has an older male counterpart, Glomaud or the priest.
 Each has an ailment (drinking or TB), and each goes searching once for the other.
 There are two shots of Serge in front of a blazing fire, and two conversations between François and the priest.
 Yvonne wakes Serge by splashing water on his face, and François rouses him by rubbing snow in his face.

 Le beau Serge - Claude Chabrol - Bernadette Lafont - Jean-Claude Brialy - Marie - François Bayon